beckenrode/vue-generators/README.md

 ### Step 2: Add the Service Provider

 #### Laravel 5.5
-Laravel's [Package Discovery](https://laravel.com/docs/5.5/packages#package-discovery) automatically discovers this package.
+Laravel's <a href="https://laravel.com/docs/5.5/packages#package-discovery" target="_blank">Package Discovery</a> automatically discovers this package.

 #### Laravel < 5.5
 Open `config/app.php`, and add a new item to the Package Service Providers array.